- Benztropine injectable solution is available as a generic drug and a brand-name drug. Brand name: Cogentin.

 Why it’s used

-Benztropine is used to treat symptoms of parkinsonism.
-These include tremor, slow movement, stiffness, or balance problems.
+Benztropine is used to treat symptoms of parkinsonism, a syndrome that include Parkinson’s disease.
+These symptoms include tremor, slow movement, stiffness, or balance problems.

-This drug works quickly.
+Benztropine works quickly.
+It may improve your symptoms within a few minutes of the injection.
 It’s often used when parkinsonism symptoms are severe or considered an emergency.

 Benztropine should not be used to treat a side effect called tardive dyskinesia.
 This involves involuntary movement of the tongue, jaw, face, limbs, or torso.